muratk5n/thirdwave/en/README.md

 George is all happy because of the turkey.

-"Tryptophan in turkey gained some notoriety, thanks to an iconic Thanksgiving episode of the sitcom “Seinfeld,” as the chemical that makes people tired after eating.
+"Tryptophan in turkey gained some notoriety, thanks to an iconic Thanksgiving episode of the sitcom 'Seinfeld' as the chemical that makes people tired after eating.
 The actual truth is people tend to get tired after a Thanksgiving meal because they generally eat a lot of food in one sitting"